JeffCompasClassrooms/cs2450-youface-fall2025-deecs/requirments_doc.md

 Direct messages:

-Make page that can have a direct message
+Make page that can have an ecrypted direct message with other users.

 Home/ media page: